MichaelBelousov/LanguagePlay/Fluster/details.md

 ### Endianness

-probably machine dependent,
-but there should be a good way to normalize values
+machine independent, as little-endian. but with a good way to convert

-perhaps I will switch this later to be machine independent but conversion is easy